-The battery maintainer, also known as a smart charger, turns its self on and off charging the battery as needed.
-This is an essential kit, they’re cheaper than a new battery.
+The battery maintainer, also known as a smart charger, turns itself on and off charging the battery as needed.
+This is an essential kit; they’re cheaper than a new battery.

 Additional Tips For Winter Car Storage

-The solution is to use rodent bait in the engine bay and along with the chassis and at the rear.
-Placing steel wool in the tail pipes and in the air intake prevents lodgers, but don’t forget to remove them come spring.
+The solution is to use rodent bait in the engine bay along with the chassis and at the rear.
+Placing steel wool in the tailpipes and in the air intake prevents lodgers, but don’t forget to remove them come spring.

-Close off all internal vents and turn on the air recirculate before shutting off the power, this closes all access through the heating system.
-Place a small amount of fabric freshener in the car, keeps the interior fresh.
+Close off all internal vents and turn on the air recirculate before shutting off the power; this closes all access through the heating system.
+Place a small amount of fabric freshener in the car; it keeps the interior fresh.

-I place a large sheet of construction insulation under the car, it helps stop dampness rising and attacking the undercarriage.
+I place a large sheet of construction insulation under the car; it helps stop dampness from rising and attacking the undercarriage.

 How often should you start a classic car?
-A classic car should be driven once a week, take it for a 30-minute drive.
-Just starting a classic car is OK for charging the battery but has a negative effect on the oil and exhaust system, short trips cause condensation – the enemy.
+A classic car should be driven once a week; take it for a 30-minute drive.
+Just starting a classic car is OK for charging the battery but hurts the oil and exhaust system; short trips cause condensation – the enemy.